devleaks/divelog/README.md

 If enabled on your Elgg site, the **event_calendar** module will work with divelog.

-To  link event_calendar to Divelog, you need to enable _event_types_ in event_calendar and register a new type of event: Dives!
-The name of the event type need to be "divelog".
+To  link event_calendar to Divelog, you need to enable `event_types` in event_calendar and register a new type of event: Dives!
+The name of the event type need to be `divelog`.

 Users of Ellg will be able to create a special type of event (_dives_), and there will be an automatic conversion of such a dive _event_ to a loggued dive in your logbook.